-[00:08:10] I know my mom, there was like reassurances, which is usual reaction for a parent to do that.
+I know my mom, there were like reassurances, which is a usual reaction for a parent to do that.
 A lot of times it manifested just as me being sickly.
-When I was struggling with certain health obsessions, I would get very, just like I described.
+When I was struggling with certain health obsessions, I would get very, just like I described

-Mitzi: [00:09:39] I will share that when I got really, really bad with the harming OCD and the panic attacks, they were just relentless.
+Mitzi: I will share that when I got really, really bad with the harming OCD and the panic attacks, they were just relentless.
 I lost count.
 I have no idea how many I would have in a day or in the evening.
-At that point I did open up to my mom.
+At that point, I did open up to my mom.
 I began to know, “okay, this obviously is something to do with a mental health issue.”
-And so all I can think of was I probably need to see a psychiatrist.
-And so I needed to share that with him somebody.
-I had talked to my husband very little about it, just a little bit.
-And I opened up with my mom.
-Being growing up as a Christian and in a lot of Christians there was that stigma [00:10:30]especially back then that Christians don’t have mental health issues.
-And so as I was sharing her to her, I thought it might be a good idea for me to see a psychiatrist.
+And so all I can think of was I probably need to see a psychiatrist and so I needed to share that with him, somebody.
+I had talked to my husband very little about it, just a little bit and I opened up with my mom.
+Growing up as a Christian and in a lot of Christians, there was that stigma [00:10:30] especially back then that Christians don’t have mental health issues.
+And so as I was sharing with her, I thought it might be a good idea for me to see a psychiatrist.
 She was really upset about it and she talked about faith and then she said something that was really hard, “that’s just for weak people.”

-[00:10:51] It was hard because it put the brakes on my pursuing that at the time, and I did pursue it still, but I didn’t get a diagnosis.
-The person I saw didn’t have any clue.
-And he was relating things to stress and it, again, faith and, and it just I got nowhere.
+It was hard because it put the brakes on my pursuing that at the time, and I did pursue it still, but I didn’t get a diagnosis.
+The person I saw didn’t have any clue and he was relating things to stress and it, again, faith and, and it just I got nowhere.

 Carrie: Okay.
 So you did see a psychiatrist, but they weren’t able to help you with that?

-Mitzi: [00:11:24] No, he does.
-And of course, some of the scary obsessional themes, I didn’t verbalize them.
+Mitzi: No, he just and of course, some of the scary obsessional themes, I didn’t verbalize them.
 I talked about anxiety and I talked about the panic attacks.
 I didn’t hit that word though.
 Just this is what’s happening and tried to describe it.
 So it wasn’t a good experience and it didn’t help me, sadly.